swiftlang/swift-evolution/proposals/NNNN-adoption-tooling-for-swift-features.md

   or rules.
   To illustrate, this mode could appropriately suggest switching from `any P` to `some P` for `ExistentialAny`.

+### `swift migrate` vs. `swift package migrate`

+Rather than have migrate as a subcommand (ie. `swift package migrate`), another option is add another top level command, ie. `swift migrate`.

+As the command applies to the current package, we feel a `swift package` sub-command fits better than a new top-level command.
+This also aligns with the recently added package refactorings (eg. `add-target`).

 ## Acknowledgements